CUH NHS 75th birthday logo

 What happens at the end of my treatment?

-What is discussed in these clinics?
+What is discussed during follow-up?

 Do I have to complete an assessment?